Champions League: Sebastien Haller back to his prolific best with Ajax | DW | 18.10.2021

 "We got an offer which we thought at this time was a good offer," Moyes said of a deal that reportedly resulted in a near €30 million loss on West Ham's club-record signing.
 "We didn't know if we would receive that offer later or at a time to suit us so that was a decision we had to make."

-Sebastien Haller has scored five goals in two Champions League games, Erling Haaland has 21 in 17 appearances
+Haller (center) has scored five goals in two Champions League games, Erling Haaland has 21 in 17 appearances

 Haller has made hindsight on that particular "decision" unpleasant after resurrecting a career that some may have written off.